 Before you submit the application, you have to pay the fee for visa processing.
 The fee for an Ireland work visa (Atypical Working Scheme) is 250 EUR.
-Do not forget to prepare a receipt.
+Do not forget to keep the receipt.
 You should attach it to your application.
 The fee is non-reimbursable, providing your application gets refused.
 You have to pay the fee via Electronic Funds Transfer.
 So you would better make the arrangements.

 Step 4.
 Gather requirements

 When you complete the work visa application form, it will inform you of the supporting documents.
 You have to collect everything and mail them to the authorities.
 The application also gives you the address to mail the supporting documents.

 Once you mailed the requirements, you should just wait.
 Have patience until your application gets processed.
 The normal processing time for an Ireland work visa is three weeks (20 business days).
 When your work visa gets approved, Irish authorities will send a Letter of Approval to your address.
 You have to use it to move to Ireland in three months.
 If not, it will get revoked.
 In case your nationality needs an entrance visa, you should apply for it.
 If not, you could move to Ireland.

 Step 6.
 Permission to stay

 Providing that you will be staying in Ireland for longer than 90 days, you have to register with the Ireland Immigration Office.

 You can apply for permanent residency if you need to stay more.